nathanhammond/query-string-spec/blog.md

 serialized === "yo=dawg&yo=yodawg&yo=&=1&present&maybe%5B%5D=1&maybe%5B%5D=2";
 ```

 These are clearly operations which fully reverse each other in a lossless manner.
 Order remains consistent, keys and values remain consistent.
 This achieves the ideal for all serialization and deserialization algorithms but it does not, however, make it easy to work with the query string.
+The application developer will have to consistently scan the array of tuples to identify what the application should do.

 ### Collapsing

 In a slight modification to the simplistic approach, there is a modified deserialization pattern which moves all of the items of the same key into a single key space.
-This collapsing allows for the in-memory representation to be a keyed data structure and makes it a bit easier to work with the data as you needn't iterate over all key/value tuples prior to processing.
+This collapsing allows for the in-memory representation to be a keyed data structure and makes it a bit easier to work with the data as an application developer needn't iterate over all key/value tuples prior to use inside of an application.

 #### Deserialization

-There is still no introspection into the keys themselves, but the values are collapsed into arrays.
+There is still no introspection into the keys themselves, it is done blindly.
+Collapsing occurs if the keys match and the values are stored in arrays at that particular key.

 ``` javascript
 var serialized = "yo=dawg&yo=yodawg&yo=&=1&present&maybe%5B%5D=1&maybe%5B%5D=2";